Using A Bar Of Soap In Bed For Arthritis For Better Sleep?

 So, are you going to go ahead and use a bar of soap in bed for arthritis pain relief?
 Well, if it works, then why not give it a try?

 No, it’s not going to cure your arthritis.
-But, this has been used before and continues to help individuals dealing with unrelenting pain due to their arthritis.
+However, this has been used before and continues to help individuals dealing with unrelenting pain due to their arthritis.
 In a situation like this, you will want to explore as many options as possible to get a good night’s sleep, right?

 Using a bar of soap in bed isn’t going to hurt and may become a life-changer for you as soon as you use it.
 It could make you feel better even if it’s just a placebo!